Sunbow Entertainment

-Sunbow Entertainment (known as Sunbow Productions until 1995) was an American animation studio and distributor, founded on June 23, 1980, and owned until May 4, 1998, by Griffin-Bacal Advertising in New York City and in the United States.
+Sunbow Entertainment (formerly known as Sunbow Productions until 1995) was an American animation studio and distributor, founded on June 23, 1980, and owned until May 4, 1998, by Griffin-Bacal Advertising in New York City and in the United States.
 Griffin-Bacal's first animations were animated commercials for Hasbro's G.I.
 Joe toy line.
 The success of the animated commercials led partners Tom Griffin and Joe Bacal to form the company.
 Due to their close working relationship with Hasbro, Sunbow came to be recognized as the toy giant's unofficial television arm.

 History

 Beginnings and partnerships with Hasbro and Marvel Productions (1980–1992)

 Sunbow is noted for many cartoons aired during the 1980s.
 Most of their work was co-produced with Marvel Productions.
 Although it is not limited to Hasbro's various toy lines its reputation is linked to the cartoon series tied to them.
 Its animation was initially produced by the Japanese animation studio Toei Animation, supplemented by the South Korean animation studio AKOM later on.

 By 1987, most of Hasbro's toy lines were losing money and internal struggles forced the company to end popular series such as Jem, G.I.
 Joe and Transformers.
 Two of Sunbow's animated movies, The Transformers: The Movie and My Little Pony: The Movie, flopped at the box office, forcing a third project, G.I.
 Joe: The Movie, to be released directly to video.
+It also led to end the partnership with Marvel Productions in late 1980s.
 Sunbow also worked with TMS Entertainment with Hasbro's Visionaries: Knights of the Magical Light.

-Troubles with Original Material (1992–1998)
+Troubles with original material (1992–1998)

 In a bid to produce original material, Sunbow produced several cartoons through the early 1990s such as The Tick and Conan the Adventurer.
 Only The Tick managed to gain popularity and critical acclaim.